This post contains sponsored and/or affilaite links. Read my disclosure for more info.

 Your chosen college may be able to offer grants to help cover some living costs – eligibility will depend on your income and whether you have responsibilities such as children (it’s always worth looking into regardless of your circumstances).

 If you’re still working or you have kids to look after, you may need to find a study option that allows you to work around these commitments.
-Distance learning courses such as this MSW online are often the best options.
+Distance learning courses are often the best options.
 S

 You should still consider establishing a weekly schedule so that you stay on target with your studies.
 If you’re continuing to work, you’ll want to arrange set shifts that allow you this time to study.
 If you’ve got kids meanwhile, it could be worth looking into childcare or arranging something with your partner/a relative.